ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 The key capabilities of Redis Vector are as follows:

-* Storage of high-dimensional vectors (for example, 128–1536 dimensions) with configurable index types (for example, HNSW and flat).
+* Storage of high-dimensional vectors (for example, 128–1536 dimensions) with configurable index types like HNSW and flat.

 * K‑nearest neighbor (KNN) search on vector fields using distance metrics such as cosine, inner product, or L2.